 - a.
 Purpose: - i.
 To check compliance with the FITS standard. - ii.
 To verify that all Level 0 images have been created. - iii.
 To compare the input manifest from White Sands to actual data received. - b.
 Timescale: Following each data transfer (up to 4 times per day). - c.
-Action: WSDC to inform MOS/EOS and SOC of status and anomalies.

-B. Quicklook QA
+Action: WSDC to summarize daily status and anomalies to MOS/EOS and SOC. - B. Quicklook QA - a.

-- a.
 Purpose: To check key system performance parameters (on 3% of data) for each downlink via an abbreviated processing pipeline.
 This will include but not be limited to monitoring of scan synchronization, system throughput, and image backgrounds and noise. - b.
 Timescale: Within 24 hours of end of data transfer to WSDC. - c.
 Action: - i.
-WSDC to post report to web page; SOC to review report. - ii.
-Text based summary report e-mailed to MOS.
+WSDC to post QA report to web page; SOC to review report. - ii.
+WSDC to e-mail text summary to MOS.